 EMDR and Childhood Trauma: Healing from a Traumatic Past

 The repercussions of childhood trauma ripple into adulthood for many people.
 Physical and mental health can suffer because of unresolved memories and feelings associated with trauma.
-There are treatments that work, though, and EMDR therapy and childhood trauma can be paired to help patients in residential treatment come to terms with their difficult pasts.
+EMDR therapy and childhood trauma can be paired to help patients in residential treatment come to terms with their difficult pasts.
 If you are still living with painful trauma, EMDR along with a comprehensive, individualized treatment plan can actually fade those memories.

 Childhood trauma is an unfortunately common occurrence.
 Experiencing trauma at any age can be damaging, but for children with brains and emotions still developing, the damage can be severe.
 Many adults who went through traumatic experiences as children still struggle with those memories.
 The trauma spills over into adult emotions, behaviors, and even physical and mental health.
 But there is hope.
 Eye Movement Desensitization and Reprocessing (EMDR) is a trauma-based therapy that, along with comprehensive treatment, can provide individuals with relief from painful memories.